 4. The Chance to See Future Major Leaguers: Consider this fact - one in every six Major League Baseball players has played in the Cape Cod Baseball League, with more than 1,250 alumni having played in MLB over the years.
 The odds of watching a Cape Leaguer who will one day play in the MLB are pretty darn good.
 Some of the most famous CCBL Alumni include MLB Hall of Famers like Thurman Munson, Frank Thomas and Craig Biggio.
 The 2018 World Series MVP - Steve Pearce of the Boston Red Sox - even plied his trade in the Cape League on his way to the majors.

-5. Being Outside In the Summer: This is an obvious reason, but it needs to be said.
+5. The Great Outdoors: This is an obvious reason, but it needs to be said.
 Summer on Cape Cod is magical.
-When late afternoon starts to creep in, there's no better way to end the day than by grabbing a few lawn chairs and hearing the crack of a wooden bat in the sweet summer air.
+When early evening starts to creep in, there's no better way to end the day than by grabbing a few lawn chairs and hearing the crack of a wooden bat in the sweet summer air.

-6. No Bad Seats: Where else can you see potential future big-league players in action while sitting a few feet away in a lawn chair?
+6. No Bad Seats: Where else can you see potential future big-league players in action while sitting a few feet away?
 The fields where the games are played have sets of bleachers behind home plate and down each baseline.
 However, most people prefer to bring their own chairs or blankets so they can choose their own personal vantage point to sit back and enjoy the game.

 7. CCBL is Rich with History: Founded in 1885, the CCBL has been the premier amateur baseball league in the country for generations.
 Watching a game makes you a part of that continuing history.
 The CCBL became the first collegiate summer league to use wooden bats in 1985, which made it even more popular with players and scouts.
 In 1963, it became officially sanctioned by the NCAA; before this, the league was populated mostly with local and regional players, and even GIs returning from WWI and WWII.